 Features & Benefits

-- The durable, opaque material is designed in a classic medical style and shape.
+- The durable, opaque material is designed in a classic medical shape and style.

-- It has a soft top, which gives a comfort band and a flexible fit.
+- They have a soft top, which provides a comfort band and a flexible fit.

-- A Knit-In Heel is defined and the reinforced heel pocket extends the durability and maintains the sock’s orientation for more comfort and better fit.
+- There is a defined knit-In heel and a reinforced heel pocket, which extends durability and promotes comfort and a good fit.

-- Comfort of the toes was a consideration in design.
-These socks will not unduly compress the toes, which reduces the compression and chaffing on sensitive feet.
+- The design considers toe comfort.
+These socks will not overly compress the toes, which reduces the chances of excess compression and chaffing on sensitive feet.

-The technology allows the compression to reduce gradually up the leg, which allows smoother circulation and keeps the muscles oxygenated and energized all the time.
+This technology allows the compression to reduce gradually up the leg, which allows for smoother circulation and keeps the muscles oxygenated and energized.

 The Best Compression Socks For Understanding Blood Flow

-Before we discuss the technology behind knee highs or thigh high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks in detail, we need to better explain the basics.
-How blood flow works in our bodies, how the tight socks help when normal socks don’t.
-Etc.
+Before we discuss the technology behind knee-high or thigh-high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks, we need to better explain the basics.
+We’re going to cover how blood flow works in our bodies and how compression socks help when regular socks don’t, among other things.

 Our heart is a kind of pump.
-It pushes blood through out through our arteries.
-The blood is brought back to our heart through our veins.
-It’s this circulation that allows oxygen and other nutrients to get to our muscles, organs, and other parts of our body.
+It pushes blood throughout our arteries.
+The blood is brought back to the heart through our veins.
+It’s this circulation that allows oxygen and other nutrients to get to our muscles, organs, and other parts of the body.

-Poor circulation in our lower extremities can keep blood from reaching the muscles in our feet and calves by simply being in the way of fresh, oxygen-rich blood.
-But it also deprives the rest of our body by cutting down on the available amount of blood that can carry oxygen to our cells.
-When our cells don’t get enough oxygen, they function more poorly.
-Our muscles fatigue faster, and even our brains – which also need oxygen – can feel sluggish.
+Poor circulation in our lower extremities can keep blood from reaching the muscles in our feet and calves by standing in the way of fresh, oxygen-rich blood.
+But it also deprives the rest of the body by cutting down on the amount of blood that can carry oxygen to our cells.
+When our cells don’t get enough oxygen, they don’t function as well.
+Our muscles tire faster, and even our brains – which also need oxygen – can feel sluggish.

-By helping blood move from our lower extremities up, knee highs or thigh high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks can help us feel more energized and focused.
+By helping blood move up from our lower extremities, knee-high or thigh-high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks can help us feel more energized and focused.
 Better circulation means more oxygen getting where it needs to be.

-Knee highs or thigh high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks provide many benefits.
-Where you will see the benefits most, and to what degree, depends on your needs and lifestyle.
+Knee-high or thigh-high 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg ribbed compression socks provide many benefits.
+Where you see the most benefits and to what degree depends on your needs and lifestyle.

 Extended Oxygen Circulation

 As we discussed above, good circulation means improved muscle health.
-Even fit athletes can benefit from from either 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg high ribbed compression socks – by moving oxygen-depleted blood more quickly away from the feet and calves, the entire body is better able to maintain, and recover from, a hard workout.
+Even fit athletes can benefit from from 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg high-ribbed compression socks.
+These socks move oxygen-depleted blood more quickly away from the feet and calves, so the entire body is better able to sustain and recover from a hard workout.

-Pressure hoses do this by providing balanced compression.
+Pressure hose delivers these benefits by providing balanced compression.
 The socks are tighter at the bottom and looser at the top, which allows an optimal flow of blood and nutrients.

 By increasing blood flow, the body becomes better able to flush lactic acid away from muscles during exercise, which allows the muscles to maintain an appropriate pH.
-This allows them to contract when you expect them to, and to stop contracting when you need them to.
+This enables them to contract when they should, and to stop contracting when you need them to.

-If the lactic acids stay in your muscles after your workout, it will contribute to the feeling of soreness over the next several days.
-And here again, it won’t be a surprise that good circulation – which pressure hoses help – will help flush these toxins out of your muscles, and allow them to heal quickly, which will get you back to training faster.
+If the lactic acids stays in your muscles after your workout, it will contribute to the feeling of soreness over the next several days.
+Unsurprisingly, good circulation – which pressure hose helps – will help flush these toxins out of your muscles.
+This allows them to heal quickly so you can get back to training faster.

 Compression Socks Can Prevent Cramps and Swelling

-Especially during long cardio sessions such as biking or running, blood tends to pool in the feet.
-Compression, it at this point won’t be a secret, reduces this.
-While running or cycling, wearing knee high ribbed pressure hoses will help decrease your sense of overall effort by aiding circulation, and helping oxygen-rich blood get where it needs to be.
+During long cardio sessions such as biking or running, blood tends to pool in the feet.
+Compression, as you probably know by now, reduces this.
+Wearing knee-high ribbed pressure hose during these activities will help decrease strain by aiding circulation and helping oxygen-rich blood get where it needs to be.

-Pressure hoses for running and cycling will help control swelling in your feet, calves, and legs.
-Since these socks press around these areas, they counteract the effect of gravity in forcing fluid to pool.
+Pressure hose for running and cycling will help control swelling in your feet, calves, and legs.
+Since these socks press around these areas, they counteract gravity’s tendency to force fluids to pool.

 Do Compression Socks for Running Actually Work?

-Running clubs everywhere have begun using and recommending pressure hoses, praising their virtues and their ability to help runs feel less burdensome.
+Running clubs everywhere have begun using and recommending pressure hose, praising their benefits and their ability to make runs feel easier.

 How does this hypothesis hold up?
-Could compression treatment truly take your exercise to the next level?
+Could compression treatment truly take your workout to the next level?

 That depends on who you ask.